Constructing Likelihood Functions for Interval-valued Random Variables: Distributions of Random Intervals

-Note that $[X]$ degenerates to a scalar random variable when it only contains a single point, i.e. when $\underline{X}=\overline{X}=X$, and so $P([X]\subseteq[x])=P(X\in[x])$ identifies the distribution of a univariate real-valued random variable.
+Note that $[X]$ degenerates to a scalar random variable when it only contains a single point, i.e.~when $\underline{X}=\overline{X}=X$, and so $P([X]\subseteq[x])=P(X\in[x])$ identifies the distribution of a univariate real-valued random variable.
 In the generative framework, a univariate real-valued random variable is produced when either $m=1$, or when $X_1=\cdots=X_m=X$ for $m>1$.
 Accordingly, this theory for random intervals is consistent with standard statistical theory.
+For the following sections we assume that the data aggregation function $\varphi(\cdot)$ is always measurable.